 NCAA Lax Rules Editor: Only NOCSAE-approved balls are legal, the 'NCAA-approved' balls are not.
 There is a difference in construction manufacturing between the two.

 Why is a standard really needed?
 The core issue involved in the approval of any equipment standard is safety.
 Adherence to a ball standard is a matter of quality control.
 The properties of all lacrosse balls (ie-weight, density, size, etc.) must be consistent to protect the integrity of other protective equipment, such as the facemask, helmet and eyewear, used in the game and to minimize risk to the participants.

 Trainers-This is a critical health and safety issue and we want to insure the highest level of care to any injured players.
 This can be provided by Licensed Athletic Trainers, medical professionals (MD, RN, LVN), or EMTs.
 The serious nature of injuries â€“ severe sprains, bone breaks, concussions, requires the expertise these individuals are trained for.

-Houston Area Licensed Athletic Trainers
+Austin Area Licensed Athletic Trainers

 Attention Central District teams.
 The Central Texas Youth Lacrosse Association is holding is referee training class January 18th at Austin High School.
 The class begins at 8:30 and should be completed by 4:00.
 Lunch will be served.Anyone who wants to ref youth games this season must attend the training session.